Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 The quest for the bug's cause is even more urgent when a crash of a program occurs.
 In Jai's case this can be at run-time, but also in compile-time execution?
 In all these cases we need a good debugging tool that allows us to find the cause quickly.
 Let's see what Jai and its ecosystem have to offer on this front.

-First we focus on a very obvious cause,see _20.1_crash.jai_:
+First we focus on a very obvious case,
+see _20.1_crash.jai_:

 ```c++
 // #run main(); // uncomment this for debugging at compile-time